7 Best U.S. Forex Brokers 2023

 Forex trading regulations in the United States of America are not the same as those enforced in many parts of the globe.
-These laws are quite stringent and this explains why the US has few brokers licensed by the NFA.
+These laws are quite stringent and this explains why few American Forex brokers are licensed by the NFA.

 Some of the US Forex regulations that are different from those in other nations include:

 Ability to authenticate the broker

 Since most brokers operate online platforms, they can claim to be under a certain regulatory authority even when they are not.
 All NFA members have a distinct license code that investors can use to cross-check with the agency's database.
-All US-based brokers are also members of CFTC.
-In the event that the broker is not present in either database, the firm is not allowed to handle US retail traders.
+All US regulated Forex brokers are also members of the CFTC.
+If the broker is not present in either database, the firm is not allowed to handle US retail traders.

 NFA also offers an outstanding online resource with profound information on brokerage scams, banned companies, penalties, and not forgetting essential information about U.S financial markets.